 This vision document, facilitated by APA commitee member Conrad Grayson and his staff at SymStudio, was presented to the former Pittwater Council and was unanimously adopted and praised by Councillors as a suitable model for place planning in other villages in Pittwater.

 Since then, there have been various delays to the start date for the planning process, including the Mona Vale Place Plan fiasco.
 APA has been kept updated by Council which has repeatedly advised that the Avalon place planning process would proceed in due course, and that the vision would be taken as a guide and the Avalon community consulted as essential components of the process.

-It came as something of a surprise, therefore, to read in a recent article in Pittwater Life that the process may not be carried out by NBC quite as expected.
-APA has contacted both Council and Pittwater Life to express our view that this is contrary to our understanding that work is scheduled to begin during May and will embrace full community consultation which will draw upon the Vision Statement prepared by Avalon stakeholders.
+It came as something of a surprise, therefore, to read in an article in Pittwater Life that the process may not be carried out by NBC quite as expected.
+APA has contacted both Council and Pittwater Life to express our view that this is contrary to our understanding that work is scheduled to begin during May 2018 and will embrace full community consultation which will draw upon the Vision Statement prepared by Avalon stakeholders.

 Council has replied, confirming that “the project will have a strong focus on community engagement and Council will work collectively with the community to identify what matters most, what is important and what people wish to improve about Avalon Village.
 The vision statement prepared by Avalon stakeholders will be relied upon to inform the process”.
 Read the full text of the NBC reply here.

 An invitation-only workshop was held on Saturday 30 June 2018 followed by a second workshop on Wednesday 4 July.
 Representatives from the APA attended both workshops.